MeanyLodge/History/Work-Parties.md

 ---
 # Work Parties

 Meany is an all-volunteer lodge.
-Everything at Meany is the result of tens of thousands of hours donated by many hundreds of individuals.
-This document is maintained by [Matt Simerson](Matt-Simerson).
-Send him **brief** updates and more stuff will appear here.
+Everything at Meany is the result of hundreds of thousands of hours donated by hundreds of individuals.
+This page will get periodically refreshed from the [committee wiki](https://github.com/MeanyLodge/Committee/wiki), where more current information is maintained.

 <img src="img/1948%20Meany%20Work%20Party.png" alt="sketch of meanyites working" style="width: 40%;" align="right">

 ## 2020

-- Michael Moreland overhauled the fire alarm wiring.
+- overhauled the fire alarm wiring.
 - Cleaned the dam pre-filter and the reservoir

 [Google Doc](https://docs.google.com/spreadsheets/d/1nfzS1-X-nbi7EbtkVqKx9IZ4TflINx13XerAhoAwv4c/edit#gid=0)